lexbailey/nearmypostcode/README.md

 Args:

-- `postcode` a string containing a UK postcode
+- `postcode` a string containing a UK postcode, or Outward code only.

-Formats a postcode in to the canonical 7 character string format.
+For full postcodes: Formats a postcode in to the canonical 7 character string format.
 The input postcode can use any case for letters, and may have spaces at any point.
 The resulting postcode will be all upper case.
 The Inward code (last three chars) will be aligned to the right of the string.
-The Outward code (everything exceptht Inward code) will be aligned to the left of the string.
+The Outward code (everything except the Inward code) will be aligned to the left of the string.
 Padding spaces will be added between the Outward and Inward codes if required to make the postcode exactly 7 characters long.
+For outward-only codes (first half of postcode): Formats an outward code as if it was a full postcode, but without the last three characters.
+Output is always 4 characters long, space padded where required.

 ### Function: nmp.lookup_postcode()